 Leave the Park for a Break

-A mid-day break from the Parks is always a good idea, especially if you have multiple days in Disney and/or are planning to be there later at night.
-If your toddler is still napping, they can rest up in their own bed while you can also relax.
+A mid-day break from the parks is always a good idea, especially if you have multiple days in Disney.
+If your toddler is still napping at the time of your visit, they can rest up in their own bed while you can also relax.
 If you’ve moved out of the nap phase, you can take advantage of the amazing resort pools before gearing up for Disney at night.
+We did this on our last trip to Disney World with toddlers, and it worked out great for everyone.
+Our youngest napped while our older toddler got to take a break from the heat and excitement of the day.

 Take Advantage of Baby Care Centers

 Baby Care Centers are great with young children for a number of reasons.
-You can a young toddler at a high chair or nurse them privately.
+You can feed your younger toddlers at a highchair or nurse them privately.
 You can also change a toddler’s diaper with access to things like changing tables and baby supplies like wipes and diapers.
-It doesn’t hurt to take a break from the overstimulation of the Parks, either!
+It doesn’t hurt to take a break from the overstimulation of the parks, either!
 There is a Baby Care Center available at each of the Walt Disney World theme parks, and you can find more information here.

-If you’re spending a week in Disney World or more, another option is to take a break from all the hustle and bustle of the parks.
+If you’re spending a week in Disney World or more, we definitely recommend taking a break from the parks when you’re visiting with littles.
 Not only will it likely save you money, but you can also recharge to make the most of your days at the parks.
 Some options for things to do at Disney outside of the parks include:

 - Explore Disney Springs or the Boardwalk